PlanB-Network/bitcoin-learning-management-system/README.md

 On the first run, you will need to run the DB migrations.

-To do so, run go to the database folder with then run the migration script :
+To do so, run the migration script : `pnpm run dev:db:migrate`

-1. `cd packages/database`
-2. `pnpm run db:migrate`

 Once the containers are up and running, you can access the front at `http://localhost:8181`.
 The app will automatically reload if you change any of the source files.